Movement for the Restoration of the Kingdom of Serbia: History

 The Movement for the Restoration of the Kingdom of Serbia was formed on 3 June 2017, shortly after Gojković and others were expelled from the SPO after recommending that party leader Vuk Drašković step down from his position to become an honorary president.
 The new party was registered on 17 July 2017, and Gojković was chosen as its leader on 15 October 2017.

 Prior to the split, Gojković was one of three SPO members serving in the national assembly.
 All three had been elected in the 2016 Serbian parliamentary election on an electoral list led by the Serbian Progressive Party (Srpska napredna stranka, SNS), and all served in caucus with the Progressives.
 Gojković remained a member of the Progressive caucus after leaving the SPO and, on becoming POKS leader, noted the party's good relations with the SNS and with Serbian president Aleksandar Vučić.

 On 12 October 2017, the Christian Democratic Party of Serbia (Demohrišćanska stranka Srbije; DHSS) merged into the POKS.
 President of the DHSS Olgica Batić stated full support for the Movement's primary goals - traditional values, preserving the family, the fight for Serbian farmers and the full membership of Serbia in the European Union.

 The POKS briefly gained a second assembly member in May 2018, when independent delegate Nada Kostić, who had been elected on the Enough Is Enough list, joined the party.
 Shortly thereafter, she left the POKS to once again sit as an independent member.

 The POKS contested the 2020 Serbian parliamentary election in an alliance called For the Kingdom of Serbia with smaller groups including the Monarchist Front and the Movement of Serbian Monarchists.
 Gojković was the list bearer, although he agreed to have Ljubinko Đurković appear ahead of him in the first position.
 The list narrowly missed the electoral threshold to win representation in the assembly.

 When the POKS was established in 2017, all three SPO members in the Assembly of Vojvodina joined the new party.
 The POKS subsequently won five seats in the 2020 Vojvodina provincial election.
 Its leader in the provincial assembly is Goran Ivančević.

 On 26 January 2021, POKS and the Democratic Party of Serbia (DSS) signed an agreement on joint action and agreed on a joint political-program platform called the National Democratic Alternative.
-In early May, the National Democratic Alternative was formalized as a pre-electoral coalition.
+In early May, the National Democratic Alternative was formalised as a pre-electoral coalition.